The 2024 Buyer’s Guide to Water Filtration

 Ultraviolet Filtration

-Ultraviolet (UV) water treatment systems take advantage of the disinfecting properties of UV light to kill (or inactivate) a range of illness-causing microbes, including salmonella, E. coli, hepatitis and other viruses.
+Ultraviolet (UV) water filtration systems take advantage of the disinfecting properties of UV light to kill (or inactivate) a range of illness-causing microbes, including salmonella, E. coli, hepatitis and other viruses.

-Installed at the main water line, a UV water treatment system provides disinfected water throughout your entire household.
+Installed at the main water line, a UV water filtration system provides disinfected water throughout your entire household.
 Completely chemical-free, it uses lamps that emit UV rays with the optimal frequency to eliminate microbes and bacteria most effectively from the water.
-A UV water treatment system requires a five-micron sediment filter to be installed ahead of the UV system, but otherwise very little maintenance is needed.
+A UV water filtration system requires a five-micron sediment filter to be installed ahead of the UV system, but otherwise very little maintenance is needed.

 Iron Filter